 Know the height of your vehicle – and of your surroundings.

 It’s easy to take clearance signs for granted – whether we’re pulling into a parking garage, driving under bridges or grabbing burgers from a fast food drive-through, we usually don’t have to think twice about the height of our vehicle.
 Until now, that is.

 Moving trucks can sometimes be too high for these low-clearance passages, so you’ll want to allow for the right amount of overhead clearance.
 Before operating your truck, learn how tall the vehicle is and keep that in mind before driving under anything with a clearance restriction (note: you’re going to have to park your truck and walk in for that McDouble!).

 Take caution on stops (and turns).

 Your moving truck rental is not exactly going to handle like the family Subaru.
 Cautious speeds, wide turns, and slow stops are your key to safety.

-“Driving moving trucks is slightly different from driving your vehicle,” says Derek Scarsella, an Uncle Bob’s store manager in Cheektowaga, New York.
+“Driving moving trucks is slightly different from driving your vehicle,” says Derek Scarsella, a Life Storage store manager in Cheektowaga, New York.
 “Trucks have automatic transmission, so you don’t have to worry about learning standard, but try not to abruptly brake.
 If you come to a quick stop, remember that the items in the back are traveling at the speed you’re going – so give yourself plenty of time to avoid damaging your items.”

 “Always be aware that your moving truck is up to eight times heavier than your personal car,” adds Steve Conjerti, owner of Conjerti Moving Express.
 “It’s going to handle differently.
 When backing up, always have someone out of the vehicle to act as an extra set of eyes.”